 * Court order or subpoena.

 Cancellation Policy – Envision Counselling and Support Centre requests that clients inform their counsellors as soon as possible if they need to change or cancel their appointment.
-Sessions are required to be cancelled at least 24 hours before scheduled appointment time.
-We understand when circumstances arise and prevent you from making your scheduled appointment, but we ask that you consider the person who would have been able to have that session time.
+Sessions are required to be cancelled at least 24 hours before the scheduled appointment time.
+We understand that circumstances arise which prevent you from making your scheduled appointment, but we ask that you consider the person who would have been able to have that session time.

 What to Expect From Counselling: